tddfellow/tddfellow.github.io/source/_posts/2016-08-30-getting-stuck-while-doing-tdd-part-1-example.markdown

 end
 ```

 As expected, the test passes.
-Now we should test other business rule - order can not be of `private` and `corporate` kind at the same time:
+Now we should test the next business rule - order can not be of `private` and `corporate` kind at the same time:

 ```ruby
 it_fails_with("Order kind can not be 'private' and 'corporate' at the same time")